tjercus/privateer-app/README.md

 ## features

 - two related and connected online slices which connect with a mocked REST back-end The slices are connected to the REST back-end with RTK-Query.
-They contain related data
+They contain related data.
+- Optimistic updates with rollback for better UX
 - Visma UI look-and-feel
 - Form validation with Zod
 - i18n